Kalisone/CMPM-121-D3-etmorelo/PLAN.md

 - [x] Update interaction logic: When a player collects or moves a token, save the new state of that specific cell into the global Map.

-- [] Implement the "Flyweight" check during rendering: Check the global Map first; if a cell exists there, use its data.
+- [x] Implement a "Flyweight" check during rendering: Check the global Map first; if a cell exists there, use its data.
 If not, generate the cell deterministically.

 - [] Implement visual cleanup: Destroy Leaflet layers/DOM elements for cells that go off-screen to free up memory.